Downtown San Jose

 For a comprehensive list of ways to get to the convention, please visit the Convention Center website.
 This list includes driving directions from different areas (including northbound and southbound directions) and will help you find your way.

-Between the Convention Center, the hotels, and the surrounding area, there are many places to stow your car around the downtown San Jose.
+Between the Convention Center, the hotels, and the surrounding area, there are many places to stow your car around downtown San Jose.
 Many of these places charge for parking or have a fee for a valet, so make sure you have some extra cash handy just in case!
 For a list of places to park, please see San Jose’s website.

 Trying to find the best route for the different public transit systems can be challenging, so Transit511 has a trip planner and a list of other public transportation websites.